Case Study

 Final Thoughts

 This project introduced an exciting catwalk video feature to the Target app, creating a more dynamic and immersive shopping journey.
 By giving users a realistic view of garment fit and movement, it better supports online fashion decisions.
-Usability testing showed strong enthusiasm for this feature—many users expressed they would love to see Target implement it for real.

 Prototype